JamieScanlon/AugmentKit/readme.md

 ### Features

-* Written in Swift, ARKit, and Metal 2
+* Written in Swift 4, ARKit 2, and Metal 2

 ### Requirements

 * A8 or higher iOS devices
-* iOS 11.0 or higher
+* iOS 12.0 or higher
 * Cameras require 60fps support
-* Xcode 9 or higher to build
+* Xcode 10 or higher to build

 ### Goals